Football event set up for people who have experienced homeless

 People who have experienced homelessness have been invited to take part in a new weekly football event.

-Founded by Michael Magbagbeola in 2018, the Save The Kings charity will be putting on the weekly event for homeless people.
+Founded by Michael Magbagbeola in 2018, the Save The King charity will be putting on the weekly event for homeless people.

 The free opportunity will be held at the Powerleague Romford, located on King George Playing Fields, on September 23 from 11am to 1pm and every Thursday thereafter.